aperepel/claude-mlx-tts/README.md

 Voice-cloned TTS notifications for Claude Code using [Chatterbox Turbo](https://www.resemble.ai/chatterbox/) on Apple Silicon.

-When Claude finishes deep work, hear a brief summary in your own cloned voice—so you know it's ready without watching the screen.
+When Claude finishes deep work, hear a brief summary in a cloned voice—so you know it's ready without watching the screen.

 ## Features